See Something Say Something

 Children and adults need to be diligent in reporting incidents that may be harmful to others.

-As stated by Chief John Foster, Cleveland Police Department:
+As stated by Chief Jeff Shoemaker, Cleveland Police Department:

 In today's world, parents should not tell their children not to speak up or to not tell on someone.
 If a child is concerned about something, they need to feel free to speak about it with an adult.
 Children are a valuable resource for information.
 They spend a lot of time with their peers and are aware of what is going on and the "atmosphere" of a situation.